 - Those that provide new insights, opportunities and knowledge.

 Triodos Bank identifies its material issues through research and structured conversations with these groups.
-You can find these material issues on page 21.
+You can find these material issues in the materiality matrix.

-The material issues are reflected in Triodos Bank’s strategic objectives, on page 23.
+The material issues are also reflected in Triodos Bank’s strategic objectives.
 The organisation’s key priorities are described in detail including progress against them.
 The organisation wants to help its stakeholders understand how well, or not, it is doing.
 So it aims to only use meaningful indicators that are genuinely relevant and provides context for what they really mean to the health of the business.

 As well as its impact on society, the environment and culture via its external finance, the report includes information about the organisation’s environmental and co-worker responsibilities and developments during the year.
 Its financial performance is also described in detail in a financial accounts section.